aridiosilva/AI/README.md

 - How to calculate Standardized Data?
 - How to calculate Covariance Matrix from your data?
 - How to calculate Correlation Matrix from your data?
-- How to obtain Principal Component Analysis (PCA) from Covariance Matrix?
+- How to obtain PCA from Covariance Matrix?
-- How to obtain Principal Component Analysis (PCA) from Correlation Matrix?
+- How to obtain PCA from Correlation Matrix?
-- How to obtain Principal Component Analysis (PCA) based on Singular Value Decomposition (SVD)?
+- How to obtain PCA based on Singular Value Decomposition (SVD)?
 - Free PCA online Interactive Programs
 - PCA in Microsoft Excel (using PCA Excel Add-In)
 - PCA in Python